basistime/netcdf-dockerfiles/dockerfiles/centos_from_packages/file_assembly/README.md

 ## Component Files ##

-To enforce consistency of common build steps between files, the actual Dockerfiles are assembled from component parts.
+To enforce consistency of common build steps across files, the actual Dockerfiles are assembled from component parts.

 Every Dockerfile in the centos\_from\_packages directory is